AdobeDocs/experience-platform.en/help/edge/fundamentals/edge-configuration.md

 ![edge configuration tool navigation](../../assets/edge_configuration_nav.png)

->[!NOTE] The edge configuration tool is available to all customers regardless if they use Launch as a tag maanager.
+>[!NOTE] The edge configuration tool is available to whitelisted customer regardless if they use Launch as a tag manager.
+Additionally users will require develop permissions in launch.
+See the [User Permissions](https://docs.adobe.com/content/help/en/launch/using/reference/admin/user-permissions.html) in Launch for more details.

 You can create an edge configuration by clicking on New Edge Configuration in the top right of the screen.
 After you give it a name and a description it will ask you for the default settings for each environment.

 ### Default Environment Settings

-By defualt when you create an edge configuration the tool will create 3 environement for you. `dev`, `stage`, `prod`.
-These match the default environements in launch.
-These are useful to route data differently based on which environment you are in.
-When you enter default environment settings it will create each of your environments with those settings.
-You can always change them later.
+These default settings will be used to create your first three environments with identical settings.
+These three environments are dev, stage, and prod.
+They match the three default environments in Launch.
+When you build a Launch library to a dev environment, it will automatically use the dev environment from your configuration.
+You can edit settings in individual environments as much as you'd like.

 The id used in the SDK as the `edgeConfigId` is a composite ID that specifies the configuration and the environment.
 If no environment is present then the production environment is used.